 This also requires regular new seismic acquisitions to obtain even better quality data, which will in turn be reprocessed several times in the following years.

 Over the past few years we have started internalising some of the expert services commonly offered by service companies, for example acquiring well logging or mud logging during drilling.

 The internalisation of new skills represents a real dynamic for the company and triggers the recruitment of new collaborators while allowing us to improve our independence, our reactivity and our cost efficiency.

 Atypical career pathways

 At Perenco, in Geoscience like in the other departments, we favour a transversal career progression.

 Some of our collaborators want to develop multiple skills, as we have recently seen in two cases.
-One of a senior geologist with over ten years of experience who started a new course to train as a deposit engineer; and the other one of an also very experienced deposit engineer, who went on-site to work in production.
+One of a senior geologist with over ten years of experience who started a new course to train as a reservoir engineer; and the other one of an also very experienced reservoir engineer, who went on-site to work in production.
 His dual skills will ultimately be an incredible asset.